Nagaraj-U/COVID-19-DataVisualization/README.md

                                                 OR

-2. download raw file in repository and open with Tableau(note : you need to be installed tableau public on your PC)
+2. download raw file in repository and open with Tableau (you need to be installed tableau public on your PC)